Family Floer mirror space for local SYZ singularities: Introduction

 \subsection{Relation to the literature}

-This paper introduces several new points.
-Even though it might look very similar to existing literature at first glance, there are significant differences.
-While we have identified the mirror space $Y$ as previously done by Abouzaid-Auroux-Katzarkov \cite{AAK_blowup_toric} and Chan-Lau-Leung \cite{CLL12}, the unveiling of the mirror singular fibration $f$ is clearly a new contribution.

 The integral affine structure matching condition \textbf{(ii)} hinders the direct application of Kontsevich and Soibelman's construction \cite{KSAffine}.
-Indeed, the integral affine coordinates from a Lagrangian fibration subtly depends on the symplectic form; similarly, on the non-archimedean B-side, there is also a delicate story about the induced integral affine structure from $f$.
+Indeed, the integral affine coordinates from a Lagrangian fibration subtly depend on the symplectic form; similarly, on the non-archimedean B-side, there is also a delicate story about the induced integral affine structure from $f$.
 For instance, deforming $\psi$ in our solution (\ref{explicit_formula_introduction_eq}) alters the integral affine structure, even if the monodromy around the singular locus may be unchanged.
-This subtle point necessitates very detailed calculations as in this paper's main content, even though we are able to write down explicitly the formula of the solution $f$ as in (\ref{explicit_formula_introduction_eq}) below (cf. Remark \ref{strategry_rmk}).
+This subtle point necessitates detailed calculations, even though we are able to write down explicitly the formula of the solution $f$ as in (\ref{explicit_formula_introduction_eq}) (cf. Remark \ref{strategry_rmk}).

 Within the literature, an approach has been presented to construct an affinoid torus fibration (away from a singular locus) using Berkovich retraction.
-This method often draws inspiration from birational geometry \cite{NA_nonarchimedean_SYZ}.
+This method draws inspiration from birational geometry \cite{NA_nonarchimedean_SYZ}.
 But, our construction of affinoid torus fibration uses a different method and is grounded in the Floer-theoretic analysis of a Lagrangian fibration in view of \textbf{(iii)}.

-In particular, we study two fibrations on distinct spaces simultaneously, rather than focusing on a single fibration.
-To the best of our knowledge, the existing literature of studying two \textit{singular} fibrations simultaneously in the context of SYZ conjecture may trace back to Gross's work on topological mirror symmetry \cite{Gross_topo_MS}.
+The underlying principle follows Auroux's framework \cite{AuTDual,Au_Special} of wall-crossing (see also \cite{cho2017localized, cho2018gluing,hong2018immersed}, etc.).
+The primary differences are that Gromov's compactness guarantees convergence only over the Novikov field rather than $\mathbb C$, and that non-archimedean geometry is required to interpret another version of torus fibration, which also induces an integral affine structure on the base.
+In particular, we study \textit{two} fibrations on distinct spaces simultaneously, rather than focusing on a single fibration.
+To the best of our knowledge, the existing literature of studying two \textit{singular} fibrations simultaneously in the context of the SYZ conjecture may trace back to Gross's work on topological mirror symmetry \cite{Gross_topo_MS}.